polymerdevs/Quest-Into-The-Polyverse-Phase-1/README.md

 - Comprehensive support from Polymer to launch their protocol to the market.
 - Incentives to attract and bootstrap early adopters.
-- Exclusive access to Polymer resources and tools.
+- Exclusive access to Polymer resources and network.

 ### Additional Reward Attributes
 In recognition of exceptional contributions and achievements, additional rewards will be bestowed upon: